BT811/ReadWithCard-Hackathon2025/README.md

 # ReadWithCard - AI-Powered Language Learning App

 An intelligent flashcard application that transforms images into interactive learning cards using **Google Gemini AI** and **OCR technology**.
-Built for the **AI in Education and E-commerce Hackathon 2025**, a collaboration between **BTK Akademi, Google, and Girişimcilik Vakfı**.
+Built for the **AI in Education and E-commerce Hackathon 2025**, a collaboration between **BTK Akademi, Google, and Türkiye Girişimcilik Vakfı**.

 ## 🎯 Project Overview